MiLKleia/HON_automatic_image_processing/README.md

 Select an image using "Images/Choisir image de test" and either click on "afficher image" or "Images/prévisualiser la dernière fonction" to observe results you can except using the last plot function.

+# Clean, Crop, Erase and Extract with UI

+In order to do the same actions as the one explained in part 2 with minimal use of the terminal, run

+        python3 automatic_processing_UI.py
+A window will open and you will be able to complete the same tasks.
+Note that you can select any folder this time (from the folder).
+All new folders will take the same name as the original one.
+All actions from 2nd line must be done in order (left to right) as they need the resulting folders of the previous actions to be run (otherwise, they will just return nothing).
+You can select the path to your YOLO model in 'Chemins/Chooisir le modèle YOLO'

+Action from 3rd line are run using the folder selected by the user.
+Those functions were optimised for images that are cleaned and cropped.
+Results may vary on other types of images.
+Images must be greyscale/ will be read as greyscale.

 # Reduce

         |